SSkipr/AeronauticaHelper/README.md

-# 👉 AeronauticaHelper Setup 👈
+# 👉 Simple AeronauticaHelper Setup 👈
-This is an application that watches your AFK boat in Aeronautica!
-You will get a status update with a screenshot via the webhook every 30mins (time can be changed).
+A simpler version of the [main code](https://github.com/SSkipr/AeronauticaHelper/tree/Complex) which is an application that watches your AFK boat in Aeronautica!
+You will get a status update with a screenshot via the webhook every 30 minutes (time can be changed).
 There is built-in Anti-AFK.

 ---